GoogleCloudPlatform/cloudsql-upgrade/mysql/Cloud_SQL_Upgrade_User_Guide.md

 Architecture

-1. This tool will need below packages to be installed.
+This tool will need below packages to be installed -
 a.
 Python Packages
 i. wkhtmltopdf
 ii. mysql.connector